 In 1922, Mary Guthrie founded The Royal Children’s Hospital (RCH) Auxiliary movement.
 The formative years of the Auxiliaries saw the various groups support the hospital mainly through sewing articles of clothing and donating goods such as soap and eggs.

 The Auxiliaries, mainly populated by female members, saw a change in numbers during the 1970s as women increasingly entered the workforce.
 In addition, the need for sewing and donations of goods declined.
-Auxiliary groups decided to refocus and began concentrating on specific causes, such as the Leukaemia Auxiliary of The Royal Children’s Hospital (RCH), Oesophageal Atresia Research Auxiliary, Heart Kids, Cancer in Kids, and many others.
+Auxiliary groups decided to re-focus and began concentrating on specific causes, such as the Leukaemia Auxiliary, Oesophageal Atresia Research Auxiliary, Heart Kids, Cancer in Kids, and many others.
 These Auxiliaries often drew support from families of children with these conditions to expand their support base.
-The Auxiliaries also ran the hospital canteen, the opportunity shop in Clifton Hill and Fitzroy, and the kiosk.
+The Auxiliaries also ran the hospital canteen, opportunity shops in Clifton Hill and Fitzroy, and the hospital kiosk.